Australian motoring news and views

 Read the full CarAdvice article HERE.

-1. 2 Responses to “Ever wondered how a crash test works?”
+2 replies on “Ever wondered how a crash test works?”

 Yup, it’s gruesome stuff.
 Videos of all recent EuroNCAP tests are available on-line.
 For example, here’s the 2007 MINI Cooper NCAP report including links to the photos and videos in the top-left corner: